Lately, I get several variations of the same question:

 (By the way, I’m not discouraging my technical comrades from reading this post – the info will come in handy when you have to explain what cloud is to your business stakeholders or the CFO next door).

-Cloud is a revolutionary approach to how we traditionally do IT.
-Cloud is changing how we invest in, and how we consume, IT services.
+Cloud computing is a revolutionary approach to how we traditionally do IT.
+Cloud computing is changing how we invest in and consume IT services.

 Fundamentally, there are two ways a non-techie should look at the cloud: